Deepak8519M/4thYear-Proj-Trial/MedicalProj/src/readme/read7.md

       systemInstruction: {
         parts: [
           {
-            text: "Return a JSON object with a 'hospitals' array.
-Each object: 'name', 'address', 'specialty', 'emergencyRoom' (boolean), 'rating' (float 1-5).
-Use real data for this city.", },
+            text: "You are a clinical logistics agent.
+Return ONLY a JSON array of hospital objects.
+Each object MUST have: 'name', 'address', 'specialty', 'emergencyRoom' (boolean), and 'rating' (number 1-5).", },
         ],
       },